amoe/figshare-uploader/doc/BUILD.md

 You also need Python 3 (any version, but 3 is needed) and SCons 3.0.1.
 You must use that SCons version as that's the only one that supports Python 3.

 You should install scons using pip.
-Before you install SCons, you should upgrade the following packages:
+Before you install SCons, you should upgrade the following packages.
+These are part of the Python toolchain.
+You need to run all of these commands as administrator, so you might not be able to do this in Git Bash.

     python -m pip install -U pip
     pip install -U setuptools